 Think back to that mysterious box that arrived at your house.
 What if the box had instructions, but they didn’t match the parts?
 What if parts were missing or the instructions skipped big steps?

 This is analogous to what happens when assigned work doesn’t align with the course goals or when assessments don’t match what has been taught in the class.
 It’s difficult for students to understand why the work is necessary or relevant or how their assessments reflect what they are learning.
-(This article uses assessments and assignments interchangeably as ways to externalize student learning, to better observe and measure it.)

 Some assessments are intended to help you and students perceive how much progress you’ve all made toward meeting the course goals.
 Other assessments are meant to measure whether students are ready to move on to the next stage, whether that’s the next topic in your course or another course altogether.
 Not all assessments need to be graded.
 Some can be used as practice that helps you adjust your expectations and helps students know what to focus on as they progress through the course.